plast-lab/source-ir-fitter/README.md

 # Source-code-to-IR mapper

-This program maps bytecode/dex elements (such as types, methods, fields, and invocations) to source elements.
+This tool maps bytecode/dex elements (such as types, methods, fields, and invocations) to source elements.
 The input is the executable code (JAR/APK format) plus the original sources.
 The output is a [JSON mapping](https://github.com/clyze/metadata-model) of source